romikasaini/Pausepred_offline/README.md

 3. Bio::DB::Fasta(which can be installed by installing BioPerl-1.6.1)
 4. Statistics::R
-5. Bedtools (follow link for installation: http://bedtools.readthedocs.io/en/latest/content/installation.html) To install this package you need to install R in your OS first, since Statistics::R need to find R path to work.
+5. Bedtools (follow link for installation: http://bedtools.readthedocs.io/en/latest/content/installation.html)

+To install Statistics::R package you need to install R in your OS first, since Statistics::R need to find R path to work.

 ##Perl module installation